venkobaizmo/astral-accessibility/projects/astral-accessibility/src/lib/i18n-README.md

 ### Widget Not Translating
 - Check if the locale code is supported
-- Verify the locale is being passed correctly to `initializeAstral()`
+- Verify the locale is being passed correctly to `initializeIzmo()`
 - Check browser console for any errors

 ### Missing Translations